airyhq/airy/docs/docs/sources/facebook.md

 ## Connect a Facebook page to your instance

+There are 2 options to connect a Facebook source to your instance:

+- you can connect the source via an API request (using curl or platforms such as Postman)
+- you can connect the source via the UI

+We cover both options in this document.

+## Connect a Facebook source via API request

 The next step is to send a request to the [Channels endpoint](/api/endpoints/channels#facebook) to connect a Facebook page to your instance.

 <ButtonBox